WORKING WITH ENTITIES IN YOUR COLLECTION

 Copy From allows you to quickly copy certain properties from one entity to another, all in one go.

 This feature can be particularly useful in case management workflows.
 For example, consider a collection that receives submissions through a Submission Form.
-Once a submission is made, it appears in the Library ../_images/image_0.png as an entity, and an administrator might want to mark it as reviewed as well as take notes about next steps – without making modifications to the original raw submission.
+Once a submission is made, it appears in the Library Library icon as an entity, and an administrator might want to mark it as reviewed as well as take notes about next steps – without making modifications to the original raw submission.
 They could do so by “transferring” all of the information in the submission to a new type of entity that also includes properties where they can keep track of such internal metadata.

 It wouldn’t be very efficient to copy each property on the submission entity and paste them one by one into the new entity, so for situations like these and more, the Copy From feature comes in handy.

-Step 2: At the bottom of the screen, click on the Create Entity button.
+Step 2: At the bottom of the screen, click on the Create entity button.

 Step 3: Using the Type dropdown menu, select which entity template you would like to use for the new entity.
 If you need to create a new template, refer to the instructions for doing so in the previous chapter.